 Sign Up: Complete the volunteer application and enrollment information to secure your spot at an upcoming training event.
 Commit to volunteering as your schedule allows over the next six months and let us run a routine background check so everyone is protected.

-Get Trained: Attend one of our free trainings on March 19th from 12:00 pm – 3:00 pm at CCOA in Fort Smith.
+Get Trained: Attend one of our free trainings.
 By attending one of these half-day trainings you’ll be introduced to the tools, tactics, and team members supporting our Master Money Mentors.

 Stay Supported: Keep in touch as a part of our volunteer team through emails, video updates and regularly scheduled interactive conversations with Dr. Hendrix and others.
 Through these communications we’ll cover tools, topics and tactics to keep your skills updated.
 You’ll also be given a chance to share your experiences with other mentors and request support from our training team.